 Your physical therapist can provide the necessary tools to improve your current routines so that you’re not putting yourself at risk of injury in the workplace.

 Quick Posture Check

-To learn more about how to improve your sitting posture and to make sure your current workplace setup is not putting you at risk for injury, book an Ergonomics Assessment with a physical therapist today.
+To learn more about how to improve your desk posture and to make sure that your current workplace setup is not putting you at risk for injury, book an Ergonomics Assessment with a physical therapist today.